Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_09_ConfiguringandSecuringACRandAKS.md

     service/nginxexternal created
     ```

-## Task 6: Verify the you can access an external AKS-hosted service
+## Task 6: Verify that you can access an external AKS-hosted service

 In this task, verify the container can be accessed externally using the public IP address.